 Members of the private sector can help retain and improve regional quality of life by engaging in stewardship of the natural environment.
 The Environmental Stewardship Program will dedicate $100,000 to educate members of the private sector about ways they can enhance and preserve the natural environment and address impacts created by infrastructure projects.

-An online database linking landowners whose streams or wetlands need rehabilitation or restoration with developers or entities needing to rehabilitate or restore streams or wetlands to offset construction impacts elsewhere.
-Permittee Responsible Mitigation Database, http://prmd.nctcog.org/.
+- The Permittee Responsible Mitigation Database, which links landowners whose streams or wetlands need rehabilitation or restoration with developers or entities needing to rehabilitate or restore streams or wetlands to offset construction impacts elsewhere

 Transportation-Sector Demand for Mitigation Credits: A Webinar for Wetland and Stream Mitigation Bankers and Consultants

 March 26, 2018

 NCTCOG, the Texas Department of Transportation (TxDOT), and Texas A&M Transportation Institute hosted a webinar for mitigation bankers and consultants across the United States.
 Carlos Swonke, director of TxDOT's Environmental Affairs Division, provided opening comments.
 The webinar educates bankers and consultants about the potential demand for wetland and stream mitigation credits in the region.
 The webinar presents updated supply and demand data sourced from the US Army Corps of Engineers' (USACE) mitigation banking database, the Regulatory In-Lieu Fee and Bank Information Tracking System (RIBITS).
 USACE Regulatory Division staff from the Fort Worth District responded to questions.